fivetran/dbt_marketo_source/README.md

 [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657)
 on the best workflow for contributing to a package.

+## Database Support
+This package has been tested on BigQuery, Snowflake and Redshift.

 ## Resources:
 - Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next
 - Have questions, feedback, or need help?
 Book a time during our office hours [using Calendly](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or email us at solutions@fivetran.com